 Falling victim to fraud is an awful experience.
+Hear from recent fraud victims and the impact it had on their life.
 Take time in advance to create an internal system to execute immediately in the event of a wire fraud occurring.
 Reach out to your bank, FBI field office, network security team, legal counsel and your insurance company to align on expectations and protocols to maximize your chances of recovery.
 By following these steps, you will give yourself the best chance of recovery.
 Remember to download our full guide, “When Minutes Matter,” to find out how to better prepare in the future.

 Next up, we will look at insurance and see if you are covered in the event of a loss.